getsolus/help-center-docs/software/tigervnc/en.md

 sudo eopkg install tigervnc
 ```

 ## Usage

 ### Initial setup of vncserver

-For the initial setup of vncserver for TigerVNC you have to open a terminal and run:
+For the initial setup of vncserver for TigerVNC, open a terminal and run:

 ``` bash
 vncserver
 ```
-While this setup you will be asked for setting up a **password** and if you'd like to setup a **view-only mode**, please do it accordingly your desire.
+You will be asked to provide a **password**, and if you'd like, a separate **view-only mode password** (optional).
+Enter these values according to your preference.

-After the initial setup you have to stop the vncserver process, for this please type inside the terminal
+After the initial setup you have to stop the vncserver process so you can edit the configuration file.
+Please type inside the terminal:

 ``` bash
 vncserver -kill :1
 ```

-### Configuration for your desktops
+### Configuration for your desktop environment

-Every Desktop needs a different Setup, you find the vncserver config under`$HOME/.vnc/xstartup` open the file with your desired editor and change bash script inside the file with the following information for your Desktop.
+Every desktop environment needs a different setup.
+You will find the vncserver config file under `$HOME/.vnc/xstartup`.
+Open the file with your desired editor.
+Add the following information.
+You don't have to add lines that are already there.
+Leave the rest of the contents of the file as-is.

-### Budgie
+#### Budgie

 ``` bash
 #!/bin/bash